Learning Granularity-Aware Affordances from Human-Object Interaction for Tool-Based Functional Dexterous Grasping: Method

 \section{Method}

-Given a set of exocentric interaction images and an egocentric image of an object, our core objective is to train two prediction modules, namely the Funcfinger-driven affordance grounding and affordance-driven Gesture Predictor modules.
-They can extract the features of affordance regions related to functional fingers and the corresponding dexterous grasp gestures from the exocentric (Exo) images, and these are then transferred to the egocentric (Ego) image, enabling us to locate the functional finger's grasp points and gestures within it.
-During the training phase, we utilize image-level affordance labels, while in the testing phase, the input is an egocentric image, and the outputs are the object's optimal grasp point $P$ and the associated coarse grasp gesture $G$, as shown in the external solid line frame in Fig.~\ref{PIPLINE}.
+Given a set of exocentric interaction images and an egocentric image of an object, our core objective is to train two prediction modules, namely the Funcfinger-Driven Affordance Grounding (FDAG) and Affordance-Driven Gesture Predictor (ADGF) modules.
+We extract affordance region features related to functional fingers and corresponding grasp gesture features from exocentric (Exo) images and transfer these features to egocentric (Ego) images, enabling us to locate the grasp points and gestures of functional fingers in the egocentric images.
+During the training phase, we utilize image-level affordance labels, whereas in the testing phase, the input is an egocentric image, and the outputs are the object's optimal grasp point $P$ and the associated coarse grasp gesture $G$, as shown in the green background (A) part of Fig.~\ref{PIPLINE}.